MoscowJS/speaker/README.md

 ## Preparation Process

 We encourage you to be creative with your presentation.
-But whatever you want to do "on stage" experience shows that it's better to be prepared.
+But that doesn't mean you have to improvise as you speak: in our experience it's always better to be prepared.

 You'll find links about every aspect of preparing a talk [below](#links).
 As well as our [check list for slides](#checklist-for-slides).

 One of the ways to improve quality of your presentation is to do rehearsals.
-You can do them by yourself, telling your speech out loud, or ask a collegue to listen to you and give feedback.
+You can do them by yourself, out loud, or ask a collegue to listen to you and give feedback.

-Every our talk goes through **3 rehearsal sessions** with organizers and previous speakers.
+Each of our talks goes through **3 rehearsal sessions** with organizers and previous speakers.
 Two of them by skype, one live at the venue the day before meetup.